joaofortesbs/Ponto.-School/replit.md

   - Added CSS to remove ::-webkit-scrollbar display
   - Set scrollbar-width: none for Firefox compatibility
   - Set ms-overflow-style: none for IE/Edge compatibility
+  - Applied aggressive global CSS rules with !important to ensure no scroll
+  - Disabled overflow on html, body, and #root elements completely
   - Ensures no shadowed space at bottom of interface
+  - Result: Clean, compact interface with NO visible scrollbar or empty space